FrankMensah/Native-Mobile-Price-Assistant/README.md

 Database of products/items are stored Locally on Mobile Storage.

-Internet is required to saved Database information for future use
+Internet is required to saved Database information on cloud for future use

 A few resources to get you started if this is your first Flutter project: